Sport and active recreation grants: grass roots

 - your organisation must remit GST to the Australian Taxation Office

 - your funding will be grossed up by 10% or by the current GST rate

 - once your organisation's funds have been released you will get a tax invoice in the mail showing the grossed up amount

-- your organisation must advise NT Sport and Recreation of any changes to your ABN or GST registration.
+- your organisation must advise Sport and Recreation of any changes to your ABN or GST registration.